 The Onja struggled with the wind more than any other stove we tested.

 This model was the weakest performer in our test group for wind resistance.
 We tested each stove with direct and constant wind by setting up a box fan 24 inches to the side and boiling water.
-Our top performer was the Camp Chef Everest, which boiled a quart of water in 3 minutes.
+Our top performer is the Camp Chef Everest, which boiled a quart of water in 3 minutes.
 The Onja?
 With waning fuel and a half-hot tea kettle, we gave up after 27 minutes.

 We were able to use both small and large cookware on the Onja despite the tall and narrow design.